nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 19.md

 Right.
 Right.
 Yeah.
 Yeah.
 You don't wanna touch that.

 Well, alright.
 I, very nervously spread the through my watch.
 I think everybody get everybody up and let them know what's what.
 Yeah.
-Samir's Samir's like, apparently, on top of whatever else we can do.
+Simear's Simear's like, apparently, on top of whatever else we can do.

 Kinda what's a c thing?
 Revealed, where we're headed is that way.
 Point toward where baby the giant frog is, you know, that's a guy at the moment.
 Saw red trees and mist.
 And then, and then we saw your brother playing a turbanor.